nvquanghuy/screenshotter/docs/prd.md

 ## API endpoints

+### Home endpoint

+Should return a simple landing page showing how to use the API.

+### Screenshot endpoint

-Endpoint: Should support 2 endpoints
+Should support 2 endpoints

 - The formal one: GET /s?url=https://somewebsite.com/path/to/page
 - Shortcut one: GET /s/https://somewebsite.com/path/to/page